-The Baltic deep-sea pilot should submit the licence and the valid identity card to the competent pilotage authority in case of withdrawal.
+The Baltic deep-sea pilot should submit the licence and the valid identity card to the CPA in case of withdrawal.

-The competent pilotage authority should inform the BPAC secretariat whenever a Baltic deep-sea pilot identity card has been withdrawn or lost.
+The CPA should inform the BPAC secretariat whenever a Baltic deep-sea pilot identity card has been withdrawn or lost.